tequeter/ipgem/README.md

 IPGEM comes with a set of scripts to analyze the logs: you don't want IPGEM to remain a SPOF in your information system for long, so you need information on what to fix.

+Everything under `/etc/ipgem-reports` is configurable, either as plain files or as symlinks that you can replace by your own files.
+Do tune as needed, your changes will be preserved on package updates.

 ### File System Layout